hale2024/flags/Proving Grounds/seppuku/writeup.md

 the FTP service.

-After being stuck at this for quite a while, I decided to check if there were any more ports open (having realised I had used the `-F` option which scan only a few ports).
+After being stuck at this for quite a while, I decided to check if there were any more ports open (having realised I had used the `-F` option which scans only a few ports).
 However, scanning so many ports would require a lot of time, so I had to tweak the command line options in order to improve Nmap's performance.
 After reading the page at https://nmap.org/book/performance.html a bit, I came